urosj/reflexive-organism-model/investigations/2025-11-Coherence.md

 2. **Observeation** of the resulting $\lambda_{\text{trial}}$.
 If $\lambda>1$ and the basin deepens, store the trial’s graph fragment in $M(t)$.
 3. **Retrospective update** of the policy.
 Increase the probability of choosing similar construction steps next cycle.

-Thus *uncertainty* is resolved by a **controlled‑risk exploration** that keeps reserve consumption bounded while still allowing the system to discover new basins.
-Controlled-risk here is tied to reflexivity conservation law $\partial_t\bigl(\mathcal J(t)\,\rho_{\text{compat}}(t)\bigr)=0 .$ Any increase in the growth term $G$ (new structures) must be compensated by either by a temporary dip in $\rho_{\text{reserve}}$ (spending reserves), or a reduction in another flux (e.g., lowering background loss $L$).
-If the organism cannot afford the reserve dip and ther are no reserves to cut losses, the only admissible move is to keep $G=0$, that is to stay in maintenance mode C.
+Thus, *uncertainty* is resolved by a **controlled‑risk exploration** that keeps reserve consumption bounded while still allowing the system to discover new basins.
+Controlled-risk here is tied to reflexivity conservation law $\partial_t\bigl(\mathcal J(t)\ \rho_{\text{compat}}(t)\bigr)=0 .$ Any increase in the growth term $G$ (new structures) must be compensated by either by a temporary dip in $\rho_{\text{reserve}}$ (spending reserves), or a reduction in another flux (e.g., lowering background loss $L$).
+If the organism cannot afford the reserve dip and there are no reserves to cut losses, the only admissible move is to keep $G=0$, that is to stay in maintenance mode C.

 We can now define the conditions which can push the organism into a "greedy" mode.
 This is when the reserves are over-spent, and not only start to temporarily deplete, but creating a negative reinforcing loop.
-Or when too many structures are accumulated, but without forming any reflexing cycles.
+Or when too many structures are accumulated, but without forming any reflexive cycles.
 In other words, it is a state where the organism starts to act against the conservation law, not just temporarily, but creating states that reinforce the degradations.

 The reflexivity conservation law is key to selection of whatever heuristic of growth is chosen.

 ## Coherence as the core quantity

 We've been using notion of coherence throughout descriptions of the model.
 Let's make a formal definition of what it means.
-We already have the reflexivity conservation principle (RCP):
+We already have the reflexivity conservation principle (RCP)

 $$
 \frac{d}{dt}\Big[ \mathcal J(t)\rho_{\text{compat}}(t) \Big] = 0